Wednesday, May 30, 2007

 Bachelet continued that much more could be done in this area.

 “We can and want much more.
-We want to continue increasing coverage, to reach the goal of 800,000 people beginning or continuing their studies between now and 2010,”
+We want to continue increasing coverage, to reach the goal of 800,000 people beginning or continuing their studies between now and 2010,”she said, reporting that a new curriculum would be gradually introduced to allow different establishments to develop their own plans incorporate a 5th grade curriculum into their programs.

 Meanwhile, teacher training will continue, allowing educators to renew their methodologies and renew their equipment.
 The President added that institutions would be strengthened as well, in order to offer ongoing programs and focus on adults with family and work-related responsibilities beyond their educational endeavors.